dhanushvenkatsaireddy-sys/Sign-Language-Recognition/README.md

-I have deeveloped a Sign Language recognition system that uses a Convolutional Neural Network(CNN) trained on the Sign Language MNIST dataset..
+I have developed a Sign Language recognition system that uses a Convolutional Neural Network(CNN) trained on the Sign Language MNIST dataset.
 This system recgonizes real time American Sign Language hand gestures from both test images and live camera feed.

 I) OVERVIEW: